 Slugs and snails.
 These land-based mollusks can wreak havoc on a garden with their nighttime visits, leaving chewed leaves and flowers behind.
 If you suspect slugs or snails, go out into the garden at night with a flashlight to confirm your suspicion, then handpick as many as you can find.
 Dunking them into a bucket of soapy water will dispatch the pests quickly.
 In addition, you may want to place beer traps around the garden in shallow dishes; just make sure you clean them daily.
 Diatomaceous earth sprinkled around plants may also help.

 Iris leaf spot.
-Tiny, yellow to green water-soaked lesions can be an early sign of iris leaf spot, but it’s not long before they enlarge to about ¼ inch, or about 0.6 centimeters.
+Tiny, yellow to green water-soaked lesions can be an early sign of iris leaf spot, but it’s not long before they enlarge to about ¼ inch (6 mm.).
 Spots appear more aggressively once the plants have bloomed, often merging into bigger irregular areas.
 They can usually be kept in check by moving your freesias to a better draining site, removing all spent leaves at the end of the season, as well as when you’re dividing clumps.
 You can also remove infected tissue when it appears to reduce the number of active spores.